1. Butch Harmon Schools of Golf

 (The availability of the additional holes depend on available daylight, weather conditions, as well as course availability)

 As the majority of Golfers are traveling to see us for 3 days, we have situated our golf program at resorts with hotels on property or very close to the golf course.
-We’ve also worked with the hotels to offer us special pricing that we’ve used to create a GMS Package that includes 3 nights of accommodations.
+Thus, we’ve worked with these hotels to offer our Golfers special pricing.
+Please ask us about local accommodations

 One of the most important parts of learning is taking a break where you can let your mind relax and process all that you have learned.
 Each day, we’ll go to the clubhouse at the golf course, sit down and have lunch together.